- Chart

 Goal

-To provide daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the MSCI Emerging Markets Index.
+The primary investment goal of ProShares Short MSCI Emerging Markets ETF is to deliver the inverse of the daily performance of the MSCI Emerging Markets Index.

 Investment Approach and Strategy

-Composition The ETF primarily holds derivatives that are designed to deliver the inverse of the daily return of the MSCI Emerging Markets Index.
+Composition The ETF's 'composition' is primarily based on derivative contracts designed to mirror the inverse daily returns of the MSCI Emerging Markets Index.
+It does not hold the underlying stocks directly.

 Market Position